rackerlabs/support-how-to/content/office-365/add-a-domain-in-office-365.md

 7. After your domain has been successfully verified by Office 365, Office 365 prompts you to **Set up your online services**:

-    - **Set up my online services for me**: Sets up a domain with it's own DNS record in Office 365.
+    - **Set up my online services for me**: Inputs all DNS records from your DNS host automatically.
+All mail associated with your DNS host will immediately reroute to Office 365.
+This option is recommended for Users

+      **Note:** **Set up my online services for me** is only available with certain DNS hosts.
+Before selecting this option, please verify that your DNS host allows use of this feature.

     - **I'll manage my own DNS records**: Provides a list of DNS records which need to be changed on your DNS host to utilize Office 365 services.

       **Warning:** Do not change your DNS records until you are ready to start using your Office 365 services.

+8. Verify that you can create a new user with the domain you added.
+Select **Users** > **Active Users**, and then find your domain in the drop-down menu.